SEA-ME/Fellowship/README.md

 * Mentor students and win them for internships and jobs in their organisation
 * Engage in fun projects like developing a self-driving Käfer or an indoor-drone navigation system for an artistic drone-dance project
-* Use 42 Wolfsburg as a platform for open knowledge sharing and expert exchange via our SEA:ME symposia, Fellow Gatherings, workshops and hackathons.
+* Use our lab/space as a platform for open knowledge sharing and expert exchange via our SEA:ME symposia, Fellow Gatherings, workshops and hackathons.

 For more information about SEA:ME: [https://seame.space](https://seame.space)